 Under Secretary for Farm and Foreign Agricultural Services

-Michael T. Scuse was nominated by President Barack Obama and Agriculture Secretary Tom Vilsack, and confirmed by the U.S. Senate in April 2012, to serve as Under Secretary for Farm and Foreign Agricultural Services (FFAS) at the United States Department of Agriculture (USDA).
-In this capacity, he also serves as President of the USDA Commodity Credit Corporation (CCC).
+Mr. Scuse was nominated by President Barack Obama and confirmed by the U.S. Senate in April 2012 to serve as Under Secretary for Farm and Foreign Agricultural Services (FFAS).
+He also served as President of the USDA Commodity Credit Corporation.

 As FFAS Under Secretary, Scuse oversees USDA's Farm Service Agency, Risk Management Agency, and Foreign Agricultural Service, and leads initiatives to improve competitiveness of American products in the global marketplace, create new markets to increase rural economic opportunity, and deliver farm assistance programs that help keep America's farmers and ranchers in business in the wake of uncertainty caused by markets and weather.
 As President of the Commodity Credit Corporation, he worked to stabilize, support and protect farm income and prices while helping to maintain balance and adequate supplies of agricultural commodities and aids in their orderly distribution.